 EMT Schools in Philadelphia with Program Overviews

-Research EMT training classes in Philadelphia, which currently has six institutions offering programs.
-Read an overview of courses, admission info, and program requirements for three schools and decide which program is right for you.
+Research emergency medical technician (EMT) training classes in Philadelphia, which currently has six institutions offering programs.
+Read an overview of courses, admission info and program requirements for three schools within 30 miles of downtown and decide which program is right for you.

 |Thomas Jefferson University||Villanova University||Delaware County Community College|